Sophomore Inquiry (SINQ)

 All students who began UNST with Freshman Inquiry (FRINQ) as of Fall 2022 are required to take two (2) different SINQ courses (prior catalog years may require three (3) SINQs).
 SINQ requirements for transfer students are determined by the number of credits transferred upon admission to PSU.
 A co-requisite weekly 50-minute Mentor Session, led by a Graduate Peer Mentor, is connected with each SINQ course.

 Each Upper Division Cluster offers students an array of choices from a wide variety of academic departments all related to an overarching theme or subject matter.
 As you plan for your cluster you may use your courses to complete a minor or certificate, explore topics of interest outside of your major, or just try something completely new.

 One way to make the most of this part of your education is to think about how best to complement the work you are doing in your major.
 A conversation with a departmental adviser or Cluster Coordinator can help to optimize your experience.

-Students who began University Studies at the freshman or sophomore level must select three Upper Division Cluster courses from a single Cluster linked directly to one of the SINQ courses that student has taken.
+Students who began University Studies at the freshman or sophomore level must select an Upper-Division Cluster.
+Beginning in Fall 2022, the Upper Division Cluster does not need to link to any of the SINQ courses the student has taken, although it is recommended.
 Students transferring as juniors or seniors must be select three courses from the list associated with one Cluster.